How to Reduce Carbon Footprint in Textile Industry

 Some of the most common textiles are also the most harmful to the environment.
 Cotton necessitates more pesticide use than any other crop in the U.S., and polyester requires the use of over 70,000,000 barrels of oil each year.
 Alternative textiles such as flax, hemp, and even “spider silk” are increasingly being seen as an alternative to traditional fabrics, because of their increased sustainability.
 Many of these textiles offer properties such as conductivity and high-tensile strength that make them ideal for use in technical applications.

 2.Technical Textiles Can be Produced Using Fewer Resources

 Traditional textiles require a great deal of resources to grow, procure, and process.
 Synthetic technical textiles such as acrylic fiber can be produced in-house requiring only common chemical compounds and specialized equipment.
 Additionally, these textiles can be made to exacting specifications making them ideal for small-batch or custom orders.

 3.“Up cycling” of Synthetic Materials Takes Off

 Up cycling is the new recycling.
 Advances in extrusion technology are creating new avenues for old materials.
-Non-textile products such as polypropylene bags and beer bottles are now able to be broken into a fine particulate which is then melted and extruded into usable fibers.
-Processes like these are creating less waste and reducing the distance required for sourcing of some textile components.
+Non-textile products such as polypropylene bags and beer bottles can now be broken into a fine particulate which is then melted and extruded into usable fibers.
+Processes like these create less waste and reduce the distance required for sourcing of some textile components.

 4.Innovations in Textile Dyes Lead to Less Pollution